sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

       storage: 50Mi

-ques 5
+Ques 5
 You will see an configmap named nginx-config-cka04-trb which seems to be the correct one.
 Edit the nginx-dp-cka04-trb deployment now

 kubectl edit deploy nginx-dp-cka04-trb

 6.
 The blue-dp-cka09-trb deployment is having 0 out of 1 pods running.
-Fix the issue to make sure that pod is up and running. kubectl logs blue-dp-cka09-trb-xxxx -c init-container
+Fix the issue to make sure that pod is up and running.

+kubectl logs blue-dp-cka09-trb-xxxx -c init-container:

 kubectl edit deploy blue-dp-cka09-trb